abigail-ryan/serenity-day-spa/README.md

 **Delete Booking**

 If users choose to delete their appointment, they first see a confirmation page asking if they are sure they want to detele this appointment.
-Once users click the Confirm Delete button they are returned to their account page and notified that the appointment was deleted successfully (see User Feedback section below).
+Once users click the Confirm Delete button they are returned to their account page and notified that the appointment was deleted successfully.

 ![Screenshot of Serenity Day Spa - confirm delete](documentation/delete-appointment-confirmation.png)